GoAdminGroup/go-admin/README.md

 - beautiful admin interface builder powerd by adminlte
 - many plugins to use
 - powerful auth manage system
-- support Most of the go web framework
+- support most of the go web framework

 ## How to